ruthtech/voting-app/README.md

    * React Front end (React, Bootstrap, React-Bootstrap, create-react-app)
    * [dotenv](https://www.npmjs.com/package/dotenv)
    * [logging](https://www.npmjs.com/package/loglevel) and [React logging](https://github.com/kutuluk/loglevel-plugin-remote)
-   * Server: created express server skeleton, endpoint creation and implementation, code that checks if the voters' addresses exist.
-(And if the invalid address is in the database, the voter's record is updated to the most likely real address.)
+   * Server: created express server skeleton, endpoint creation and implementation, and updated the addresses in the database, which didn't exist in real life, and have mapbox generate the closest existing address.
+From this updated address the map is generated.
    * Database/Mongoose:
        * Debugged and modified the connection to MongoDB and Mongoose models for Heroku
    * Deployment to Heroku